cadars/samizdat/README.md

-A Jekyll template for Github Pages.
+A Jekyll template made for Github Pages.
 It produces a [single HTML file](https://cadars.github.io/samizdat) out of Markdown documents, and an elegant [PDF](https://cadars.github.io/samizdat/index.pdf) when printed.